petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

 ![The backup log includes details about your executed SQL scripts.](./restoring-data-from-a-backup/images/04.png)

-Any errors encountered executing your scripts (such as syntax errors) causes the restore process to fail and report the error in the restore log.
+Errors encountered executing your scripts (such as syntax errors) cause the restore process to fail and the error is reported in the restore log.
 Here's an example of an error:

 ![Errors encountered running scripts abort the restore process and include the error messages in the restore log.](./restoring-data-from-a-backup/images/05.png)